Did Heartburn Meds Cause Your Stomach Cancer or Kidney Complications?

 The law protects patients from dangerous drugs that can cause serious harm...

-If you (or a loved one) used a Nexium®, Prilosec® or Prevacid® for heartburn (or related conditions) and was subsequently diagnosed with kidney complications, this may be the most important message you will ever read.
+If you (or a loved one) used a Nexium®, Prilosec® or Prevacid® for heartburn (or related conditions) and was subsequently diagnosed with stomach cancer or kidney complications, this may be the most important message you will ever read.

 Here is why...